DEV-learn-co-curriculum/design-phase0-theenduringambiguity/README.md

 <br><br>

-## Getting Some Clarity
+## Meet Your Match

-So which path should you take?
-Use the [Design Program Match Tool](https://theflatironschool.typeform.com/to/FpxjnA) to help you figure out which career path is right for you.
+So…which path should YOU take?
+Use the [Design Program Match Tool](https://theflatironschool.typeform.com/to/FpxjnA) to figure out which career path is right for you.